kireerik/refo/README.md

 #### Period

-When an object contains a `startDate` properrty without an `endDate` property then a `hidePresent` property can be used to hide a present label and show the current year instead.
+When an object contains a `startDate` property without an `endDate` property then a `hidePresent` property can be used to hide a present label and show the current year instead.
 <br>A `hideEndDate` property can be used to hide the current year shown instead of a present label.

 A `hideDuration` property can be used to hide the calculated duration.
 Otherwise, a `duration` property is defined with the calculated duration (examples: 7 months, 1 year, 1.5 years, 2 years).